akshaya9/akshaya9/README.md

 <h3 align="center"> Software Engineer | Cloud | DevOps </h3>

-A driven Software Engineer with 2+ years of hands-on experience in software development and cloud technologies.
-Demonstrated expertise in designing and deploying scalable cloud solutions, optimizing CI/CD pipelines, and implementing event-driven microservice architectures.
-Strong object-oriented design skills, a deep understanding of distributed systems, and a focus on clean, maintainable code with high-quality testing and automation.
+A driven Cloud and DevOps Engineer with 2 years of experience in deploying, automating, and maintaining secure and scalable cloud infrastructure.
+I specialize in Azure-based solutions and have hands-on experience with Infrastructure as Code using Terraform and ARM templates, automation with PowerShell and Python, and container orchestration using Docker and Kubernetes.

 ![](https://komarev.com/ghpvc/?username=akshaya9&color=yellowgreen)